AreejSaleem/Backend_Node.js/README.md

-This repository contains two distinct projects:
+# Node.js Backend Practice Projects

+This repository contains **hands-on Node.js projects** I worked on as part of my learning and experimentation with backend development.
+These projects are **practice-oriented and research-based**, designed to explore RESTful APIs, server-side logic, and database integration.

+> Note: The files here are not production-level; they are intended for learning, experimentation, and showcasing the practical application of concepts.

+---

+## Projects Overview

-1. Attendance Management System (MongoDB)
+### 1. Attendance Management System (MongoDB)
-Functionality: A Node.js-based application for tracking student attendance with MongoDB as the database for storing attendance records.
+**Description:** A Node.js application for tracking student attendance with MongoDB.
-Key Features: User authentication, record creation, and real-time attendance tracking.
+**Purpose:** Practice working with server-side logic, database operations, and API development.
+**Technologies:** Node.js, Express.js, MongoDB

+**Files related to this project:**
+- `app.js` – Main server file
+- `userController.js` – Handles attendance logic
+- `userModel.js` – MongoDB schema for students
+- `index.html` – Simple front-end interface (optional)

+**Key Features Practiced:**
+- User authentication
+- Creating and updating attendance records
+- Basic CRUD operations with MongoDB

+---

-*2. Knowledge Graph (Neo4j)
+### 2. Knowledge Graph (Neo4j)
-Functionality: A Node.js application that leverages Neo4j for creating and querying a knowledge graph to represent relationships between data.
+**Description:** A Node.js application leveraging Neo4j to create and query a knowledge graph representing relationships between data.
-Key Features: Graph data modeling, relationship queries, and dynamic graph visualization.
+**Purpose:** Explore graph databases and understand relationship modeling with Neo4j.
+**Technologies:** Node.js, Express.js, Neo4j

+**Files related to this project:**
+- `index.js` – Main server file for graph app
+- `script.js` – Handles graph queries
+- `ontology graph.graph` – Sample Neo4j graph data file

+**Key Features Practiced:**
+- Graph data modeling
+- Querying relationships
+- Visualizing simple graph structures

+---

+## About

+These projects reflect **practical hands-on learning** and experimentation with backend development in Node.js.
+While the code is **not production-ready**, it demonstrates my approach to building and understanding backend systems, databases, and APIs.

+This repository is ideal for anyone looking to see **learning-oriented Node.js projects** with both relational (MongoDB) and graph (Neo4j) database integration.